-A Month of Wedding Coordinator works with the vendors you've already chosen when you put together your own wedding plan.
-They receive a confirmed list of suppliers and put together a detailed timeline to coordinate the set up and take down required for each vendor the couple has hired for their event.
-This approach can save some money, however choosing suppliers you haven't worked with before can sometimes bring unexpected costs too.
-Maybe a friend who was going to make floral arrangements didn't order the flowers in time, and the rush fee doubled the cost.
-Or maybe you find out too late that the party rental company doesn't offer a delivery service and you suddenly need to call on all the friends you know with pick up trucks.
+A Month of Wedding Coordinator works with the vendors you've already chosen and complets all the plans you have made for your wedding day.
+They confirm the list of suppliers and put together a detailed timeline to coordinate the setup and take down required for each vendor you have hired.
+This approach can save some money, however choosing suppliers you haven't worked with before can sometimes bring unexpected costs.
+Maybe a friend who was going to make floral arrangements didn't order the flowers in time, and the rush fee doubled the price.
+Or perhaps you find out too late that the party rental company doesn't offer a delivery service and you suddenly need to call on all the friend with a pickup truck.
 It happens!
-My experience as a wedding coordinator helps me to go through your plan to make sure the details are looked after.
-This frees up your time to enjoy the weeks leading up to your wedding so that you can spend time with family and friends without worrying about the details.
+My experience as a wedding coordinator has helped me to go through your plan and ensure all the details are organised.
+This frees up your time to enjoy the weeks leading to your wedding so that you can spend time with family and friends without worrying about the details.
 As a wedding coordinator, I also attend your wedding so that I'm available on site to make sure that all goes according to plan, the guests are free to enjoy themselves, and the clean up is all looked after.

-A Venue Coordinator is a very helpful resource for both couples and wedding planners.
-They provide you with information about any services available through the venue, and work to ensure that both parties meet the requirements of the venue contract.
-If the venue provides banquet or catering services, the venue coordinator will work with you to plan your menu, provide you with pricing, and make arrangements with the chef.
-One great advantage of working with a venue coordinator is their familiarity with the facility, however that can be inconsistent if there are changes to staff, management, or policy.
+A Venue Coordinator is a beneficial resource for both couples and wedding planners.
+They provide you with information about any services available through the venue and work to ensure that both parties meet the requirements of the venue contract.
+If the site provides banquet or catering services, the venue coordinator will work with you to plan your menu, provide you with pricing, and make arrangements with the chef.
+One significant advantage of working with a venue coordinator is their familiarity with the facility.
+However, that can be inconsistent if there are changes to staff, management, or policy.
 It can be disappointing to find out the person you've been working with is no longer working there, not scheduled to be there the day of your wedding, or you find yourself having to explain things that have already been discussed with another employee.
-Venue coordinators often have great recommendations concerning layout options, however they don't offer the services that a wedding planner would such as arranging your seating plan, helping guests, or removing the lipstick from your wedding dress.
-Once the date and services are confirmed and the deposit is received, the venue coordinator's involvement with the actual planning is usually minimal.
+Venue coordinators often have great recommendations concerning layout options.
+However, they don't offer the services that a wedding planner would such as arranging your seating plan, helping guests, or removing the lipstick from your wedding dress.
+Once the date and services are confirmed, and the deposit is received, the venue coordinator's involvement with the actual planning is minimal.
 They are accountable to you on the day your contract starts, and their goal is to make sure that the operations run smoothly once everything arrives on site, and that things wrap up neatly when the wedding is over.